UPB-Graphics/gfx-framework/README.md

 ## :sparkles: Introduction

 This project is a tiny graphics framework used by the Graphics Department of the Polytechnic University of Bucharest.
-It is currently used as teaching support for the following course:
+It is currently used as teaching and study material for the following courses:

 -   Elements of Computer Graphics [(course materials, in Romanian)](https://ocw.cs.pub.ro/courses/egc)
 -   Graphics Processing Systems [(course materials, in Romanian)](https://ocw.cs.pub.ro/courses/spg)